antielectronbomb/castaway-plugins-protons/README.md

  	May 31, 2012 Patch
     	Players with the Sticky Jumper equipped cannot carry the intelligence.

-Warrior's Spirit reverted to pre-Tough Break:
+Warrior's Spirit reverted to pre-Tough Break (note: HP debuff doesn't work on Windows):

  	Pre-December 17, 2015 Patch:
 	+30% damage bonus